• Skip to primary navigation

 Don’t panic.
 I know this all sounds a little overwhelming, but we’ve found it’s pretty hard to mess up.
 In fact, we get delicious, creamy yogurt every time.

-After 24 hours, your super healthy live culture yogurt is done.
+After 24 hours, your super nutritious live culture yogurt is done.
 Cover each jar with their individual tops and carefully put the jars in the fridge.
-Let them rest and cool for 8 hours, and then they’re ready to enjoy.
+Let them rest and cool for 8 hours, and then they’re ready to enjoy as a snack, grab-and-go lunch, or delicious dessert.

 And there you go.
 Your yogurt cultures will remain active in the fridge for about 2 weeks.
 Enjoy!
 Have a happy and healthy week!